christinew7/61040-portfolio/recitation/design_notebook.md

 - concept to save patterns - is this too much
 - basic concepts should be whatever adds to features?
 - user and user auth ? -->

+## Assignment 3: AI Augmented Concept

+### TODOs
+- fix repo name and move assignment 3 markdown into readme of the new repo
+- explain why my concept can be llm based
+- maybe add an optional preferred start index
+- maybe add a getVisibility flag

+### Comments
+- LLM best used for file tracking and smart determining the start index for the pattern; not really needed for the implementation of the concept for Dictionary or Library (that just holds all the files for storage)

+### Questions